Aythann/holbertonschool-printf/README.md

 ![Link](flowchart.png)

 ## Usefull informations
-main.h containts all the prototypes and defines handles all cases. parse_format.c checks each format specifier and return the correct type handler. arg-func.c containts all functions handling specific argument types.
+main.h containts all the prototypes. arg-func.c containts all functions handling specific argument types.
 _printf scans the string, finds each "%" character, validates it, and calls the corresponding function to process the argument and print the output.